 ERV or HRV in Cold Climate Zones-This should end the Debate!

-the internet you will hear many opinions whether to use an HRV or ERV in different climate zones.
+you will hear many opinions whether to use an HRV or ERV in different climate zones.
 Recent studies have suggested

 that ERVs should be used in cold dry climate zones because of improved comfort, no drain required for condensation and less